KyleMardell/freeflow-app/README.md

 [User Stories Board](https://github.com/users/KyleMardell/projects/8)

 ### User stories and epics
-Once I had come up with the initial concept for the project I began writing the epics and user stories to form a guide for the project, understand the scope and set a roadmap for the development process.
-The user stories helped me break down key features and prioritise essential functionality, ensuring that I stayed on track throughout the build.
+Once I had come up with the initial concept for the project, I began writing the epics and user stories to serve as a guide for the project, helping me understand the scope and set a roadmap for the development process.
+The user stories helped break down key features and prioritize essential functionality, ensuring that I stayed on track throughout the build.
 By outlining these stories early on, I was able to maintain a clear development direction and ensure that every feature aligned with the overall purpose of the platform.
 The list of user stories also provided a strong foundation for testing, as I could validate each feature against its intended functionality.

 Below I have listed the user story titles, details of which can be found in the user stories project board at the link above.